 Frequently Recurring Issues on a PUR Water Filter

-Now that you are done with the basics of filters let’s dive right in and look at some of the frequently recurring issues on a PUR Water Filter and how you can troubleshoot them.
+Now that you know the basics of filters, let’s dive right in and look at some of the frequently recurring issues with a PUR Water Filter and how you can troubleshoot them.

 1. Changing the batteries on PUR Electronic Filter Models

-The electronic filters come with an indicator light that blinks when your PUR filter needs a battery change.
-A flashing red means it’s time to replace and recharge.
+Electronic filters come with an indicator light that blinks when your PUR filter needs a battery change.
+A flashing red indicator means that it’s time to replace and recharge.

-- Take the battery chamber off of the filter’s head.
+- Take the battery chamber off the filter’s head

-- Exchange old AA batteries with new ones.
+- Replace the old AA batteries with new ones

-- Install them back onto the chamber and put the holder back onto the filter’s head.
+- Install them back into the chamber and put the holder back onto the filter’s head

 2. How to know when to change my PUR water filter?

-It is advised that you change your water filter every 100 gallons or every three months.
-Either way, you will know it is time to change the PUR filter when the filter light flashes red, indicating so.
+You should change your water filter every 100 gallons or every three months.
+Either way, you will know it is time to change the PUR filter when the filter light flashes red.

-We learned in the previous query that the red light on the filter indicates when to change the filter.
-But what happens when it still blinks red even though you just installed a new filter?
+In the previous question, we learned that the red light on the filter indicates when to change the filter.
+But what if it still blinks red even though you just installed a new filter?

-Don’t sweat yourself; that is probably a sign that contaminants and debris are stuck in the filter signaling the light.
-Therefore, clean your PUR filter thoroughly before reinstalling it.
+Don’t sweat it; that is probably a sign that contaminants and debris are stuck in the filter, triggering the light.
+Therefore, you should clean your PUR filter thoroughly before reinstalling it.

 PUR comes with an intelligent light installed on the filter that indicates the status of your equipment at any given time.
 If you’ve just begun using the filter, the light will flash green six times.

-- YELLOW serves as a reminder that a filter change is coming up soon on your calendar.
+- YELLOW serves as a reminder that a filter change is coming up soon.

 - RED, as we know, means an immediate filter change is required to continue using.

-The most common reason your filter light’s not working is that it is in sleep mode.
-To make it active again, simply press and hold the reset button for five seconds and let go.
-A reset should trigger the filter lightly to become active again.
+The most common reason why your filter light is not working is that it is in sleep mode.
+To make it active again, simply press and hold the reset button for five seconds and then let go.
+A reset should trigger the filter light to become active again.

 Vertical Faucet Mount:

-- Uninstall the filter and reinstall it into the equipment again.
+- Uninstall the filter and reinstall it into the equipment.

-- To ensure the reset button is working, use a finger to use its control inside the chamber manually.
+- To ensure the reset button is working, use a finger to manually employ the control inside the chamber

 Horizontal Faucet Mount:

-- If the problem persists, uninstall the filter and, using a dry and soft cloth, clean the insides of the equipment carefully and replace it back on.
+- If the problem persists, uninstall the filter and, using a dry and soft cloth, clean the insides of the equipment carefully; then replace it

 - Repeat step one from above.

-- Press the reset button for three seconds to make all three lights blink and let go.
+- Press the reset button for three seconds to make all three lights blink; then let go.

 - Use your fingers to pull back the reset button to its original place if it looks stuck and out of place.

-Perhaps the most prevalent cause of a water leak in your PUR filter is improper installation.
-More often than not, we tend to install the filter incorrectly, and hence issues involving leakages, valves, water pressure, etc., occur.
+This is perhaps the most common cause of a water leak in your PUR filter.
+More often than not, we install the filter incorrectly, causing issues involving leakages, valves, water pressure, etc.